100+ TRAVEL APPS FOR WAYFARERS

 Beds made from wooden beams with limited blankets

-We continue hiking the Lares Trek trail, coming across Incan ruins.
+We continue hiking the Lares Trek trail, coming across the various Incan ruins.
 Swallowed by nature and serene, the energy inside is magnetic.
 It sets the hair on my forearms on edge.
 I imagine what life in this place so many years ago must’ve been like.
 The fears, dreams, and losses these ancient people had to overcome.

 I glance around at the flora and fauna here and how surrounded the valley is by the high mountains.
 Pausing, I’m enchanted by how the clouds snake through the mountains high above the valley.
 I reflect on how far I’ve come on this trek, in life, and only now do I thank myself for this challenge; hiking the Lares Trek trail.